nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 #### Helm Extensions

-Nebari provides a way for any user to expand the infrastructure availablke by default by using the `helm_extensions` attribute, which allows for the management and customization of Kubernetes applications through Helm charts.
+Nebari provides a way for any user to expand the infrastructure available by default by using the `helm_extensions` attribute.
+This attribute allows for the management and customization of Kubernetes applications through Helm charts.
 The helm_extensions is a configuration construct that specifies a list of Helm charts and their respective settings.

 ##### Overview